 - Total practice assets valued at: $45,000

-We next select a set of reasonable valuation multiples and apply them to the financial figures above.
-The practice value results are then:
+Next let’s pick a few valuation multiples and apply them to the financial figures above.
+The clinic value results are then:

 |Multiple||Multiple value||Business value|

 |Price to EBIT||5.50||$275,000|

 |Average Practice Value||$260,339|